 Life Cycle of a Phage T4

-The life cycle of phage T4 consists of several stages.
+of phage T4 consists of several stages.
 First, the phage attaches to the bacterial cell via its tail fiber.
 Then, the tail sheath contracts, injecting the viral DNA into the cell.
 The phage then replicates, producing more viruses.
 Afterward, the phage lyses the cell, releasing the newly formed viruses and allowing them to infect more cells.

 The life cycle of phage T4 is fairly rapid, taking only about 20 minutes to complete.
 During this time, the phage is able to replicate itself thousands of times and spread to other bacterial cells.